hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Be careful when you read about indexes in OLAP.
 Snowflake, for example, lets you define a primary key.
 You might think that it creates and index and enforces its uniqueness as a well-behaved database would.
 It doesn't.
 Snowflake says in their [documentation](https://docs.snowflake.com/en/sql-reference/constraints-overview) that they use constraints as a documentation feature.
+Creating a primary key in Snowflake does not even create an index.
 I am quite sure this has confused many people.
 Seeing duplicates in a primary key column certainly confused me.

 In OLAP databases, you might encounter clustering, partitioning, or some other keys.
 These usually divide table into chunks.
+(We won't go into too much detail here as partitioning and clustering techniques are database-specific.)

-If we take our `post` table from previous examples and set clustering key to `updated_at` column, the database will ideally create chunks that cover mutually exclusive time intervals of `updated_at` .
+If we take our `post` table from previous examples and set clustering key to the `updated_at` column, the database will ideally create chunks that cover mutually exclusive time intervals of `updated_at` .
 When your query hits a clustering or partitioning key, the database can skip all chunks that do not contain the key.
 If you do not hit the key, it needs to check all partitions.